|Formerly known as||Harrison Gents Beginning to 1992 and Insane Harrison Gents 1992-1995|

 When the Harrison Gents started they were always known as the “Harrison Gents.”
 They took their name from the street they were from and it is impossible for them to have become the Harrison Gents from absorbing with the Lazy Gents because the Lazy Gents allied up with the Gaylords and C-Notes in the year 1968 in southern West Town to form the “CGC.”
 Not only that, the Harrison Gents were known as the “Harrison Gents” at least since 1966 according to a 1975 Chicago tribune article where it was mentioned that the “Harrison Gents” had burned down the house of a Latin Eagle gang member because the Eagles killed the leader of the “Harrison Gents” in 1966, this was retaliation (Chicago Tribune P 39, December 7, 1975).
 The HGs began congregating just down the block at Claremont Playlot located at 2334 W. Flournoy St (Flournoy and Western), this is where they congregated and swelled in numbers in the 1960s.
 The HGs eventually advanced east down to Damen Ave and encompassed Damen Ave to Western Ave and Harrison Street to Flournoy.
 This was all just about 2 blocks away from the Taylor Street gangs and not far from the Vice Lords of North Lawndale.

 In the mid 1960s the Harrison Gents arrived in the Uptown neighborhood at the intersection of Winthrop and Ainslie when Puerto Ricans and African American were first migrating there.
 This was also the first time the Gents recruited white members into the gang.
-Another gang that settled this intersection was the Latin Kings that came from the West Loop section of the Near West Side neighborhood.
+Another gang that settled this intersection was the Latin Kings.
 Right away the Gents and Kings were met by the Young Lords and Latin Eagles Street gangs from the nearby Lakeview neighborhood, immediate gang brawls were breaking out between the 4 gangs.
 Latin Eagles and Young Lords were allies and teamed up on Kings and Gents; therefore Latin Kings and Harrison Gents became very close allies.
 In the midst of the war between Harrison Gents and Latin Eagles, the Latin Eagles killed the leader of the Gents which angered the Gents; however, they did not get revenge until 1975 when they burned down the house of a Latin Eagle gang member near the intersection of Fremont and Addison in the Wrigleyville section of the Lakeview neighborhood, a 13 year old girl was killed in the fire while members of the Harrison Gents were arrested (Chicago Tribune P 39, December 7, 1975).

 The Harrison Gents then would spread their influence into the Wicker Park neighborhood sometime in about the mid 1960s into the Blackhawk Park area at the intersection of Ashland Ave and Blackhawk Road.
 In this area HGs were fighting with the Spanish Lords and some other gangs.